resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 -- *Slide End* --

-> A researcher, Anna Prentice wants fire up a website to share some some information about her project with the world.
+> A researcher, Anna Prentice wants fire up a website to share some some information about her kitten project with the
+> world.

 > Looking at the NeCTAR image list, she sees that there is a public image with Drupal, a content management system that
 > may allow her to share her data.